Safeguarding

 Are you having problems at Alliance Learning, home, school or work?

 Don't keep them to yourself, contact a member of Alliance Learning's Safeguarding Team who can arrange for additional and confidential support to be given to you.
-Our Safeguarding Team consists of our four designated Safeguarding Officers who are:
+Our Safeguarding Team consists of our four designated Safeguarding Officers.

 Alternatively you can contact the Safeguarding Team via email at safeguarding@alliancelearning.com